Uber: History

 In October 2021, Uber acquired Drizly, an alcohol delivery service, for $1.1 billion in cash and stock; it was shut down in early 2024.

-On January 20, 2022, Uber acquired Australian car-sharing company Car Next Door.
+In January 2022, Uber acquired Australian car-sharing company Car Next Door.

 In 2022, more than 124,000 internal documents covering the five-year period from 2012 to 2017 when Uber was run by Travis Kalanick were leaked by Mark MacGann, a lobbyist who "led Uber's efforts to win over governments across Europe, the Middle East and Africa".
 The documents were leaked to The Guardian and first printed on 10 July 2022 by its Sunday sister The Observer.
 The documents revealed attempts to lobby Joe Biden, Olaf Scholz and George Osborne; how Emmanuel Macron secretly aided Uber lobbying in France, and use of a kill switch during police raids to conceal data.
-The documents also revealed that Travis Kalanick dismissed concerns from other executives regarding possible violence from taxi drivers after sending Uber drivers to a protest in France, saying "I think it's worth it, violence guarantees success".

-In February 2023, Uber drivers went on strike in the US and UK to protest wages and fees.
-They were joined by drivers from Lyft and DoorDash delivery workers.
+In February 2023, thousands of drivers for Uber, Lyft, and DoorDash went on strike in the US and UK to protest wages and fees.

 The company posted its first operating profit in 2023.

-In March 2024, The Wall Street Journal reported a trend of popular service apps such as Uber increasing use of in-app advertising, including higher margin personalized content, to increase profits.
-Uber was showing customers one ad per trip and tried to implement push alerts but changed its strategy after criticism from customers.

-In July 2025, Uber partnered with Baidu to deploy Baidu's self-driving cars on its platform outside of the U.S. and mainland China.
+In May 2025, Uber acquired an 85% controlling stake in Trendyol Go, an online meal and grocery delivery business based in Istanbul, for about $700 million in cash.
+It also acquired DanTaxi, the largest taxi operator in Denmark.

 Also in July 2025, Uber invested over $300 million in Lucid Motors and Nuro and announced the purchase of Lucid Gravity vehicles to develop a robotaxi service.

+In September 2025, Uber announced the launch of air taxi and seaplane flights in certain markets in partnership with Joby Aviation.

+In February 2026, Uber announced the acquisition of SpotHero.

+In February 2026, Uber launched the Uber Autonomous Solutions division to handle its operations in robotaxis, self-driving trucks, and sidewalk delivery robots, including software and support services.

+In March 2026, Uber agreed to invest up to $1.25 billion in Rivian as part of a deal to deploy up to 50,000 robotaxis through 2031.
+Also in March 2026, Uber partnered with Nvidia to use the Nvidia Drive software in its robotaxis.

+In July 2026, Uber agreed to acquire Delivery Hero for $14.8 billion.

+In September 2026, Uber announced plans to reduce its workforce by 10% as part of a restructuring aimed at simplifying its management structure and reducing costs.
+The company said the changes would consolidate teams and management layers and allow it to increase investment in autonomous vehicles.
+Uber had approximately 34,000 employees at the end of 2025.